-Failure and setbacks are painful, whether you flunked a course, didn’t exactly excel at an internship, or missed some other goal.
+Failure and setbacks can be painful, whether it’s a failed paper or course, a disappointing internship, or some other missed goal.
 We’ve all been there.
-In a recent survey by SH101, two out of three students who responded (67 percent) said that they had experienced a failure that seriously rocked their self-belief.
+In a survey by Student Health 101, 67 percent of student respondents said that they had experienced a failure that seriously rocked their self-belief.

-Yet we all need failure and setbacks.
-Some of the world’s most creative and notable people (think empire builders such as Steve Jobs) tell us that failing is integral to succeeding.
+Yet, as counterintuitive as it is, we all need failure and setbacks.
+Some of the world’s most creative and notable people (think empire builders such as the late Steve Jobs) have said that failing is integral to succeeding.
 “Failure is essential training,” says Sam Weinman, author of Win at Losing: How Our Biggest Setbacks Can Lead to Our Greatest Gains (TarcherPerigee, 2016).
-This helps explain why, in our survey, 7 out of 10 students (70 percent) said they had experienced a failure that led to unexpected benefits.
+This helps explain why, in our survey, 70 percent of students said they had experienced a failure that led to unexpected benefits.

 Setbacks build vital life skills

 We tend to define success as a single, narrow path from one achievement to another—especially in a competitive academic setting.
-In reality, success (however we define it) is a multi-variable equation.
+In reality, success (however we define it) is an equation with many variables.
 The most important factor is how well we can adapt to and grow from new experiences, researchers say.
 This is how we develop vital life skills (like resilience, creativity, perspective, compassion, and empathy), which determine how successful we are going forward.

 New experiences involve taking risks.
 None of us have unlimited ability.
 Risks inevitably, at some point, bring setbacks.
-In a competitive world, it can be tempting to stick with safe choices rather than to challenge ourselves.
-Here’s the dilemma: Risks are also our route to growth.
-Students get this: In the SH101 survey, three out of four respondents said they’d like to become more comfortable with the possibility of failing.
+In a competitive world, it can be tempting to stick with safe choices rather than to challenge ourselves, but risks are also our route to growth.
+Students get this: In the Student Health 101 survey, 75 percent of respondents said they’d like to become more comfortable with the possibility of failing.

 Imperfection is worth it